Measuring Performance of Sustainable Buildings

 We will also be able to fine tune our sustainable design strategies as we learn what has the most impact and what is most cost-effective.
 See also WBDG Functional—Meet Performance Objectives.

 The purpose of this Resource Page is to provide references for various aspects of performance measurement, and to enable users to learn about what is available in this evolving field.
-Users are encouraged to email the authors of this Resource Page at measuregreenbuildings@yahoo.com with additional resources so that the section can be kept up to date.

 In addition to the WBDG Sustainable Branch, an excellent overview of the various benefits of sustainable design can be found in "Making the Case for Green Building" in Environmental Building News, April 2005.
 This article outlines the range of potential benefits that could be the subject of performance measurement studies: first cost savings, reduced operating costs, other economic benefits, health and productivity benefits, community benefits, environmental benefits, and social benefits.